oleg--manzhos/ComputerDatabase/README.md

 ```
 mvn clean site -Dtest=AddComputerHappyPathTest
 ```
-After execution will be finished, the report location will be:
+After execution will be finished, the report will be located here:
 [target/surefire-reports/index.html](target/surefire-reports/index.html)